nixworks/public/news/2010/12/15/README.md

 ##### Sudan
 ### [The Constitutional Court in Sudan agrees to hear a petition by lawyers for the dissolution of the body organising the referendum on Southern Sudan's independence. ](/news/2010/12/15/the-constitutional-court-in-sudan-agrees-to-hear-a-petition-by-lawyers-for-the-dissolution-of-the-body-organising-the-referendum-on-southern.md)
-_Context: Southern Sudanese Independence Referendum, Southern Sudan, Sudan_
+_Context: Southern Sudan, Sudan, Southern Sudanese Independence Referendum_

 ##### Alassane Ouattara
 ### [An alliance of opposition parties that endorse the presidency of Alassane Ouattara in the Ivory Coast call for mass protests, following the presidential election. ](/news/2010/12/15/an-alliance-of-opposition-parties-that-endorse-the-presidency-of-alassane-ouattara-in-the-ivory-coast-call-for-mass-protests-following-the.md)